narodkebabci/UCD-cancer-data-lab/content/home/welcome.md

 <br>

-Our group is embedded within the Department of Computer Science of the Univeristy College Dublin and a member of the [UCD Conway Institute](https://www.ucd.ie/conway/), [Systems Biology Ireland](https://www.ucd.ie/sbi/), and the [SFI Centre for Research Training in Genomics Data Science](https://genomicsdatascience.ie).
+Our group are affiliated with the [UCD School of Computer Science](https://www.ucd.ie/cs/) and based in the [Conway Institute of Biomolecular and Biomedical Research](https://www.ucd.ie/conway/).
+Various lab members are also affiliated with [Systems Biology Ireland](https://www.ucd.ie/sbi/) and the [SFI Centre for Research Training in Genomics Data Science](https://genomicsdatascience.ie).